lalithsuresh/rapid/README.md

   </dependency>
 ```

-For a concrete example project, see `rapid-examples/`.
+For a simple example project that uses Rapid's APIs, see `rapid-examples/`.

 Running Rapid